 Costa Rica offers plenty of opportunities for outdoor activities such as surfing, paragliding, and rafting.
-The mountains around San Isidro provide excellent hiking opportunities.
+The main attractions near Quepos and Manuel Antonio are the beautiful beaches, while the mountains around San Isidro provide excellent hiking opportunities.
 Costa Rica is home to a wealth of wildlife and is one of the most biodiverse places on earth, containing around 5% of the world's biodiversity.
 There are many national parks you can explore to experience this rich diversity firsthand.